rs239/ablm/README.md

 # AbMAP: Antibody Mutagenesis-Augmented Processing
+*This repository is a work in progress.*

-Protein language model customized for antibodies
+Protein language model customized for antibodies.

 ## Commands:
 ### Augment